Judge lowers bail for Woodford Street shooting suspect

 "I understand it is several zeroes shy of what was put on the warrant.
 I think when the court sees how good a candidate Tom is, you'll understand why we're asking."

-He also said MacDonald being held in Houlton is an unexpected hardship.
+He also said that having MacDonald held in Houlton is an unexpected hardship.

 A prosecutor said that MacDonald's involvement cannot be ignored, and his alleged actions warranted the high bail amount.